 The definition of rural in 2306.004(28a) requires the investigation into the location of Metropolitan Statistical Areas (MSAs).
 The U.S. Office of Management and Budget (OMB) determines which counties are within each MSA.
 During the OMB's 2013 update of MSA, it became apparent that some MSA counties have no urban places per 2306.004(36) (i.e. the MSA county had no places over 25,000, nor any places touching a boundary of a place with 25,000).
 Therefore, the following analysis will refer to "MSA counties with urban places" and "Non-MSA counties and counties with only rural places".
-The data for "MSA counties with urban places" will be counted as "urban" and the data for "Non-MSA counties and counties with only rural places" will be counted as "rural".
+The data for "MSA counties with only rural places" will be counted as "rural".